dcarrascosa0/MLagents-Shooter/README.md

 When mastered this, I implemented for the first time the MA-POCA algorithm, as the challenge was the same as the previous test, but instead of being only a single agent it already was a team of several agents.

-And finally, when mastering this challenge, we introduce the Self-Play component and start training the AI with a Team vs Team competition.
+And finally, when mastering this challenge, we introduce the Self-Play component and start training the AI with a Team vs Team competition, as we can see in figure 4.3.

 ### **SELF-PLAY RESULTS**